How To Make Jam

 While pectin naturally occurs in various fruits like apples and other berries, when it is heated with sugar, a thick jelly like substance is formed, that acts as the base for your jam.

 You must ensure that the lid is closed properly, before plugging in the device.
 After the cycle is completed, you need to keep the jam in that bread maker pan, until it cools down.
 Once it is ready, it can be transferred to other storage containers using an appropriate spoon.

 Jam Making Tips

-Well, there are certain tips, which can help you in the jam making process.
-For instance, you must always go for ripe fruits.
-If the fruit is not completely ripened, it may even ruin the preparation.
+There are certain tips, which can help you in the jam making process.
+For instance, always go for ripe fruits.
+If the fruit is not completely ripened, it may ruin the preparation.
 Also, it is important that you use diced or mashed fruits, instead of making purees.
 This will help to add those little clumps to the jam.

 One thing to take note of is the jam you make in the bread machine will not have quite the same consistancy as stove top jam.
 The reason for this is that bread machine jam does not allow the jam to reduce in volume through evaporation resulting in jam that is a bit runny but still delicious.
 As well, the jam will also thicken as it cools in the refrigerator.
 Also, as a safety precaution its best to let the jam cool a bit before removing the bread pan.